Hyunjung Kim, Violin

 ...
 Read More

-An accomplished chamber artist, Hokyong Choi’s chamber group, Soloists of New England, was invited to perform at the 2018 Green Mountain Chamber Music Festival.
-She was also invited to perform at the Wellesley Free Library in 2017 and her solo and chamber performances have been filmed by Wellesley Media Corporation, a Wellesley, Massachusetts cable station.
+As an accomplished chamber artist, Hokyong Choi’s ensemble, Soloists of New England, was invited to perform at the 2018 Green Mountain Chamber Music Festival.
+She was also invited to perform at the Wellesley Free Library in 2017, and her solo and chamber performances have been filmed by Wellesley Media Corporation, a Massachusetts cable station.
 For the past two years Ms. Choi has been invited to serve as a staff pianist at the Boston University Tanglewood Institute, where she has worked closely with many young musicians.